FlowFuse/website/src/handbook/company/communication.md

 When using Slack, prefer to keep discussions in a thread.
 This reduces scroll back, and focusses channels.

-Note that knowledge in Slack is ephemeral, it's not a great storage of information.
-As such knowledge on a decision made in Slack, or elsewhere, should always be recorded in the GitHub issue or Google Doc on that topic to keep a log that also works for asynchronous communication.
+Note that knowledge in Slack is ephemeral, it's not storage for information or knowledge sharing.
+As such knowledge and decision made in Slack should always be recorded in the handbook, GitHub issue, or Google Doc on that topic to keep a log that also works for asynchronous communication.

 #### Recommended channels